Find Out About Pet Microchips – Protect Your Pet from Pain, Illness and Exploitation

 #4 With cat and dog cancer so heartbreaking, how can it be that willful ignorance is maintained over the effects of microchips?
 Has anyone questioned why they are losing the pet cancer battle?
 Pet cancer organizations do not even include pet microchip information in their data to consider it in their studies.
 How can that be?
 Maybe there is too much money being made off this industry.

 #5 You can tell the AVMA has sold out pets, because they have not updated their adverse events in their risk assessments, since 2009.
 Ask them why they do not include the UK data for 2014 to date in their risk analysis on microchips for pets.
 Those rates are 10X higher!
-Then there is the data in the FDA system.
-It takes an FOIA request to get it.
-So where are the updates?

 #6 Veterinary organizations have approved individual procedures for the individual pediatric veterinary procedures for vaccination, spay/neuter and microchip implant.
 But they are all advised with caution.
 We suspect the implant at the time of spay/neuter comes from the microchip industry.
 All tragically put together by people who have been lead to believe they are saving pets lives doing this to orphaned shelter animals.
 The outcomes of these procedures should be tracked and evaluated.